JuliaGeometry/Descartes.jl/docs/concept2.md

 and lead to more directed developments in our larger ecosystem.
 The primary goal of this first iteration was to generate Meshes from CSG descriptions.

-The next step is to begin development so Descartes can be competative with OpenSCAD in both features and performance.
+The next step is to begin development so Descartes can be competitive with OpenSCAD in both features and performance.
 Below will outline the general steps and insights gained towards this direction.